Quality and Safety in Radiology Online Course

 Start with the basics of the Quality and Safety movement in radiology and advance to designing and conducting a Quality and Safety initiative from start to finish.
 This unique Online Course will begin by presenting the history and aims of the Quality and Safety movement in radiology, its role in organizational culture, as well as the basic terminology and methods.
 Then in the second half of the course, you will gain the knowledge to design and conduct a Quality and Safety initiative from start to finish.

-Learn and earn credit at your own pace with unlimited access to this course through August 23, 2018.
+Earn credit at your own pace through August 25, 2021 and continue to access your videos until August 26, 2025.
 See below for detailed information and learning outcomes.

 This course package offers 4 CME and SA-CME credits following completion of an online test.